keydancer2/git/readme.txt

-this a git learn file
+this a git learn file [yes]

+change a row data